AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/webhooks/instant-triggers-webhooks.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: connections-annd-webhooks
-title: Instant triggers (webhooks) in Adobe Workfront Fusion
+title: Instant triggers (webhooks) in [!DNL Adobe Workfront] Fusion
 description: Many services provide webhooks to deliver instant notifications whenever a certain change occurs in the service.
 To process these notifications, we recommend that you use instant triggers.
 This article describes the use and functionality of instant triggers in Adobe Workfront Fusion.
 author: Becky
 feature: Workfront Fusion
 exl-id: 13b3a1bf-9856-4d2c-b1a5-13b044a7c2e5
 ---
-# Instant triggers (webhooks) in Adobe Workfront Fusion
+# Instant triggers (webhooks) in [!DNL Adobe Workfront] Fusion

 Many services provide webhooks to deliver instant notifications whenever a certain change occurs in the service.
 To process these notifications, we recommend that you use instant triggers.
-You can recognize these easily in Adobe Workfront Fusion because of their tag:
+You can recognize these easily in [!DNL Adobe Workfront Fusion] because of their tag:

 ![](assets/instant-350x256.png)